ziadoonAlobaidi/immoMeZgZd/README.md

 ### Objectives:
 <pre>
-How many rows and columns?
-What is the correlation between the variables and the price?
-(Why might that be?)
 How are variables correlated to each other?
 (Why?)
 Which variables have the greatest influence on the price?
 Which variables have the least influence on the price?